IBM-Bluemix-Docs/mobilepush/push_faq.md

 ## What is the meaning of UNKNOWN status in the messageId based status (`GET /apps/{applicationId}/messages/{messageId}/status`)?
 {: #faq-unknown-status}

 UNKNOWN status denotes an internal issue that occurred during the processing of the message. {{site.data.keyword.mobilepushshort}} works with best effort delivery, as there are multiple network points including the Providers like FCM, and APNS.
-To know more details on this message, it is important to check the deliverystatus (`GET /apps/{applicationId}/messages/{messageId}/deliverystatus`) and report (`GET /apps/{applicationId}/messages/{messageId}/report`) of the messageId.
-If the deliverystatus and report is also empty, then this particular message ID should be retried.
+To know more details on this message, it is important to check the delivery status (`GET /apps/{applicationId}/messages/{messageId}/deliverystatus`) and report (`GET /apps/{applicationId}/messages/{messageId}/report`) of the messageId.
+If the `deliverystatus` and `report` is also empty, then this particular message ID should be retried.

 ## How to define Push ReST API filters?
 {: #push-api-rest-filters}